eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/text.md

 {% assign images = "" | split: "" | push: image_advanced_dark | push: image_advanced_light | push: image_basic_dark | push: image_basic_light %}
 {% include image_carousel.html images=images %}

 A picture says more than a thousand words, however sometimes it still takes a few more.
-The robust text feature of the PhotoEditor SDK provides all necessary functions for quickly adding text to any picture.
+The robust text feature of PhotoEditor SDK provides all necessary functions for quickly adding text to any picture.
 The corresponding font library can easily be exchanged or expanded.

 ## Specifying the available fonts